austintoddj/zip-calc/readme.md

 #### Step 2: Composer

-Run composer install to allow for autoloading.
+Run `composer install` to allow autoloading.
 If you don't have Composer installed on your machine, you can find instructions on how to download it [here](https://getcomposer.org/doc/00-intro.md#globally).

 #### Step 3: Create the Database